gearglow/ReptiliaWithATwist/The List.md

 "Hermione's a witch!"
 Ron growled.

 "And anyway, I don't think they're hunting much of anything anymore.
-D'you hear any more screams?
+D'you hear any screams?
 Or spellfire?"
 Elysia taunted.
 "Might want to go check on your daddy."
 She made her eyes flash green with a surreptitious wandless illusion, grinning maliciously at Malfoy's flinch.

 Before things could escalate, they heard a hoarse shout from deeper in the woods. "*Morsmordre!*"